Duration: 3 to 5 days minimum.

 Sedona is definitely a paradise for outdoor enthusiasts, whether for hiking, climbing or mountain biking.
-We’ve been here in previous years, but this year, with our bikes on the roof, we knew we’d spend a lot more time here!
+We had been to Sedona in previous years, but this time around, with our bikes on the roof, we knew we’d spend a lot more time there!

 With over 300 miles of bike trails in Red Rocks, Sedona is a real playground!

 In addition to offering breathtaking scenery, Sedona is surrounded by a national forest.
 This means that you can easily camp in boondocking mode within 5 minutes of the Sedona area.
 You will easily find a place to sleep using the Ioverlander application.(Dicover the camping option here).
 What more could you ask for?

 There’s so much to discover in Sedona that it takes several days to make your way through the must-sees!
 So we spent 5 days there, mainly exploring the attractions by bike, which allowed us to do the long distances faster.